 An unanswered question is how far such agreements may go in varying the standard remedies for breach of contract.
 At what point does an agreed remedy become a penalty (too much) or sink below some minimum adequate remedy (too little)?
 In commercial cases where exclusive, limited remedies have been agreed, the courts have given the parties wide latitude.
 See Canal Electric Co. v.
 Westinghouse Electric Corp., 973 F.2d 391 (1st Cir.
 1992), upholding an allocation of risk between "highly sophisticated business entities."
 On the other hand, the aggrieved party, despite the agreement, should be entitled at the very least to some minimum adequate remedy, presumably not less than restitution.
 See McDermott, Inc. v.
 Iron, 979 F.2d 1068 (5th Cir.
 1992).
+This suggested limitation has been added to subsection (a)(2).
+Once concern with adding the bracketed restitution language to subsection (a)(2) is that a very traditional agreed remedy is the repair or replace remedy.
+That is not a restitutionary remedy but in many circumstances a quite adequate remedy.
+In a particular case, it may be less than restitution of benefit conferred on the breaching party, depending upon how that benefit conferred is measured.
+Will the bracketed phrase throw doubt on the adequacy of those traditional agreed remedies?
 To test whether the contract provides a minimum adequate remedy, the comparison could be to the expectancy interest, to the restitution interest, or to the reliance interest of the aggrieved party.
 It could also be tested by deciding whether the contract was illusory because the breaching party in effect limited the remedy so that the aggrieved party had no effective recourse for the breach of contract.

 After discussion at the January and March, 1996 meetings, the Drafting Committee approved the language in §2-810(a)(2) as a limitation on the agreed remedies permitted in §2-810(a)(1).
 What is and what is not a minimum adequate remedy depends upon the circumstances of each case.
-At the March 1997 meeting, the Drafting Committee discussed whether the minimum agreed remedy provision is a subset of unconscionability and whether it should be so stated in the text.
-A motion to that effect failed by a vote of 2-5.
-A phrasing of that idea could be as follows: "An agreed remedy that does not provide the aggrieved party a minimum adequate remedy is unconsionable.
-This statement would thus be similar to the statement in subsection (c) about the unconsionability of exclusion of consequential damages for personal injury in the consumer goods case.